 Nestor and Double Nestor --

-One of the standard single-deck open games is Nestor, named after a
+One of the standard single-deck open games is Nestor, probably

 mythological Greek king, one of the Argonauts.
-The oldest
+The game dates back at

 other games.
 Nestor is the most common of the family

-of pair-discarding games.
+of rank pair discarding games.
 In the standard one-deck version, the

 deck is dealt out row-by-row into a tableau of eight columns and six